 This is the ClimateCultures monthly selection of Views from Elsewhere so far for 2020.
 Each month, editor Mark Goldthorpe adds new stories he’s discovered (most recent reads at the top for each month, rather than in order of original publication).
-This year’s stories come from Adweek, Anthropocene Magazine, Art-Agenda, Atlas Obscura, BBC Future, Climate Lab Book, The Conversation, The Correspondent, Inhabiting the Anthropocene, Integration and Implementation Insights, Jennifer Atkinson, The Journal of Wild Culture, The LA Times, Mike Hulme, New Histories, The New Yorker, Quanta Magazine & Seasonalight.
+This year’s stories come from Adweek, Aeon, Anthropocene Magazine, Art-Agenda, Atlas Obscura, BBC Future, Bruno Latour, Climate Lab Book, The Conversation, The Correspondent, Edge Effects, Emergence Magazine, Inhabiting the Anthropocene, Integration and Implementation Insights, Jennifer Atkinson, The Journal of Wild Culture, The LA Times, Mike Hulme, New Histories, The New Yorker, Quanta Magazine, Seasonalight & Sverige Radio.

 Since 2017, we’ve covered over 200 stories from almost 100 different sources.
 You can browse our selections for 2019, 2018 and 2017.